not another low buy

 Low carb.
 No carb.
 Sugar-free.
 75 hard.

-’s take on this a while back in Big Undies— after watching Emma Chamberlain’s decluttering video.
-And as I was writing this, both and published newsletters adding to this discourse (1 & 2).
-So maybe this discussion is already saturated, but I had fun writing this, so I’m going to share anyways.I love good food and I love good fashion— they are what get me out of bed in the morning.
-Cutting out those ~indulgences~ (I hate that word b/c it implies wrongness) is never the remedy it seems.
-Its side effect?
+I love good food and I love good fashion— they get me out of bed every morning.
+Cutting out those indulgences (a word I hate because it implies wrongness) is never the remedy it seems.
+The side effect?
 Sucking the joy out of life.

 I’m saying that you’re smart and complex.
 Work with that, not against it.
 Rethink your commitment to simple, impersonal prescriptions.

-Here is some of my personal food for thought:
+Here’s my personal food for thought:

-1. It can cramp your personal style discovery
+1. low buys cramp personal style discovery

 I spent a ridiculous amount of time shopping in 2024.
 I bought an exorbitant number of items.
 Or did I?

 Is shopping actually bad or does society just tell you that it’s frivolous?
-For me, shopping is comparable to admiring art in a museum or gallery— regardless of whether I buy anything, it’s a valuable and fun experience.

 ^^See how I feel the need to defend shopping as a legitimate hobby?